 Mysterious occurrences continued to happen at Yaquina Head after its keepers left.
 In 1998, a person was taking Buddy, a five-year-old German shepherd, on a rainy night walk near the lighthouse when the dog fell over a cliff.
 Rescue workers were called out and could hear the dog barking on the beach below.
 After surveying the scene with search lights, it was determined that the only way to retrieve the dog was to rappel down the cliff.
 While the crew was waiting for additional help to arrive, the dog suddenly appeared uninjured by one of the fire trucks.
 No one could understand how he got up the slippery cliff.

 In 1993, the Coast Guard turned the station over to Yaquina Head Outstanding Natural Area, managed by the Bureau of Land Management (BLM), and visitors were once again allowed to climb the tower, which had been closed to the public for several years.
 Friends of Yaquina Lighthouses works towards the preservation and interpretation of the lighthouse, and a thorough restoration of the tower, costing one million dollars, was completed in 2006.
 The restoration effort focused on repairing or replacing heavily eroded cast-iron pieces at the top of the tower.
 Nationally prominent metalsmith Alex Klahm, of St. Petersburg, Florida, supervised the work and supplied authentic iron and bronze castings to replace the most severely damaged parts.
 The lantern room, previously colored red and green, is now black, its original color.

-Just south of the lighthouse are amazing tide pools where seaweeds, sea stars, hermit crabs, purple urchins, and anemones can be seen.
+Just south of the lighthouse are amazing tide pools where seaweed, sea stars, hermit crabs, purple urchins, and colorful anemones can be seen.
 The lighthouse is still quite popular, receiving over 400,000 visitors a year.
 It is only open to the public during daylight hours.
 Perhaps so no one gets spooked.